The Beautiful Renaissance City of Florence

 Within Santa Croce you can admire extraordinary fresco cycles, together with the monuments to a lot of illustrious Tuscans, such as Galileo Galilei, Michelangelo, Alberti, Dante, Machiavelli, and Enrico Fermi.
 In the first cloister of the church you can then admire the beautiful Cappella dei Pazzi by Brunelleschi, a perfect example of early Renaissance architecture.

-Palazzo Pitti in FlorencePalazzo Pitti This imposing palace, the largest in Florence, hosts the Galleria Palatina and the Appartamenti Reali (royal apartments).
+This imposing palace, the largest in Florence, hosts amazing Museums:

 The Palatine Gallery is a great painting collection, displaying works by Filippino Lippi, Caravaggio, Raffaello and Tiziano.